Lipo11/react-native-wss/README.md

 # React native WebSocket Secure
-Every project what i created was problem with securing websockets.
+Every project what i created has problem with securing websockets.
 So I decide to share my codes with everyone, and i hope this will be merged into react native one day.

 ### Installing
 Copy scripts/postinstall.js and patches/node_modules.zip into your project root